infominer33/infominer33.github.io/_pages/index.md

 ---

-One project I'm hoping to find a buyer for is a series of articles on the history surrounding Bitcoin.
+One project I'm hoping to find a buyer for is a series of articles on the history leading to Bitcoin.

 **Rough Outline**
 * History of Cryptography: